crate/cloud-tutorials/docs/edge/custom-backup.rst

 Configuration
 -------------

-If you're using the Amazon S3 bucket, you will need the Acess Key ID and the Secret Access Key of the user that has access to a bucket that you want to backup your data to.
+If you're using an Amazon S3 bucket, you will need the Access Key ID and the Secret Access Key of the user that has access to the bucket that you want to backup your data to.

 If you're using non-Amazon S3 storage, you will also need to specify an